PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

     wait(for: [exp], timeout: 1.0)
 }
 ```
-Of course, we can further wrap up the process above to improve its reusability.
-We encapsulate the logic into a function `resultFor`.
-According to the result type, we tailor two more functions to address success and failure cases.
+We can certainly streamline the aforementioned process for better reusability.
+We'll move the logic into a `resultFor` function.
+Depending on the result type, we'll devise two supplementary functions specifically for success and failure scenarios.

 ```swift
 private func resultFor(data: Data?, response: URLResponse?, error: Error?) -> APIClient.Result {